usds/case-issue-api/docs/README.md

 at the  top of the screen: simply paste your desired CSRF header (probably something along the lines of `X-CSRF-TOKEN: abcd-ef01234-567890`) into that text area before making an unsafe request.

+## Using two-way x.509 authentication

+### Local Certificate Authority

+For convenience, this project includes a Makefile that automates the process of producing a local (self-signed) certificate authority and server/client certificates.

+    cd local-ca-certs
+    make
+    make my_client_id.p12

 # Deployment

 As a standalone Spring Boot jar, this application is intended to be deployed in a platform-as-a-service